 Amity defoliators with steerable struts have the option of a hydraulic row finder.
 The row finder helps keep the defoliator flails directly in line with crop rows.
-Row finder hydraulic flows should be set to approximate 7 GPM constant and 10 GPM override.
-The override circuit flow may be adjusted up or down to adjust to desired steer-
+Row finder hydraulic flows should be Figure 6-2: Row Finder set to approximate 7 GPM constant and 10 GPM override.
+The override circuit flow may be adjusted up or down to adjust to desired steering response time.
+The row finder should be lifted when the defoliator reaches the headland before turning and only lowered once the defoliator is back into the beet rows so the row finder lands onto a row.
+Lowering too soon may cause the defoliator to miss the row and push the machine off the row instead of keeping it on.
+If the row finder gets off the row use the manual override to steer back onto the row.